searke/TemplateTesting/README.md

 # TemplateTesting

-A package for randomized testing and for testing over exhaustive possible combinations of values.
+### Randomized testing over exhaustive possible combinations of values.

 TemplateTesting is a minimalist templating system that factors otherwise repetitive tests into templates and data.
 Tests are described as templates which are later filled in with all possible data combinations.

-TemplateTesting is inspired feaures in [Haskell's QuickCheck](https://wiki.haskell.org/Introduction_to_QuickCheck1) and [Python's Hypothesis](http://hypothesis.works/).
-It has many significant differences however, which reflect my personal preferences and the homoiconitiy of the Wolfram Language.
+Many feature of TemplateTesting are inspired by [Haskell's QuickCheck](https://wiki.haskell.org/Introduction_to_QuickCheck1) and [Python's Hypothesis](http://hypothesis.works/).
+It has many significant differences however, which reflect my personal preferences and features of the Wolfram Language such as homoiconitiy.

 testingAssertions
 -----------------